-This guide assumes that you have a working installation of Fedora 14, and that you have followed our getting started guide to get your system working and up to date.
+This guide assumes that you have a working installation of Fedora 14, and that you have followed our Setting Up and Securing a Compute Instance to get your system working and up to date.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.

 Set the Hostname